traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     l. <a href="./lectures/what.is.the.contract.txt"    title="What is the Contract?">What is the contract?</a>
     m. <a href="./lectures/boring.lecture.angular.tricks.and.techniques.txt"    title="Angular Material Tricks & Techniques">Angular Material Tricks & Techniques</a>
     n. <a href="./lectures/boring.lecture.ag-grid.tricks.and.techniques.txt"    title="Ag-grid Tricks & Techniques">ag-grid Tricks & Techniques</a>
+    o. <a href="./lectures/boring.lecture.observable-linked-to-rest-call.txt"   title="Use httpClient to create observable">Use httpClient to link an observable to a REST call</a>

  3. Add Frontend Dependencies
     <a href="./lesson03_installTailwind.txt"    title="Install Tailwind">Install Tailwind</a>